Introduction

 The Entrust Certificate Authority is a Public-Key Infrastructure (PKI) solution.
 The Entrust nShield Hardware Security Module (HSM) securely store and manage encryption keys.
 This document describes how to integrate both for added security of your PKI.

-The HSM is available as an appliance or nShield as a service (nSaaS).
+The Entrust nShield HSM is available as an appliance or nShield as a service (nSaaS).

 Product configuration

-The integration between the HSM and Certificate Authority has been successfully tested in the following configurations:
+The integration between the Entrust nShield HSM and Entrust Certificate Authority has been successfully tested in the following configurations:

 Product | Version |